F A Q

 At Behr House, we pride ourselves in serving guests a delicious and freshly made full hot breakfast.
-It’s our pleasure to prepare and serve a 2-course sit-down breakfast Monday through Saturday at 9:00 a.m. and a buffet for Sunday brunch from 8:30-10:00 a.m.
+It’s our pleasure to prepare and serve a 2-course sit-down breakfast each morning to our guests.
+Service times are either 8:30 a.m. or 9:00 a.m. and your host will ask your preference upon check-in.
 Meals are served in the Great Room around a traditional farmhouse table or can be taken outside to eat on our beautiful patio, weather permitting.
 Coffee and hot tea are available at 7:30 a.m. each morning.
-Each breakfast will include a selection of breakfast breads, fresh fruit or fruit smoothie, and a hot entrée, usually an egg, cheese, and veggie dish, accompanied by breakfast potatoes or waffles, and sausage.
-Keep in mind that the host reserves the right to vary the menu, but will always strive to provide delicious meals with fresh ingredients.
+Each breakfast will vary, but may include a selection of breakfast breads, fresh fruit or fruit smoothie, and a hot entrée, usually an egg, cheese, and veggie dish, accompanied by breakfast potatoes or waffles, and sausage.
+Keep in mind that the host reserves the right to vary the menu, but will always strive to provide delicious meals with fresh ingredients, some from our own raised garden beds.
 If you have any special dietary needs, such as gluten free, vegan or vegetarian, please include that information in the appropriate section with your room reservation or call or e-mail the host directly to discuss.

 At a traditional bed and breakfast, you may or may not have interaction with other guests based upon particular property configurations.
 Some people love visiting traditional B&B’s for the opportunity to meet other people.
 Others come to a B&B for quiet, relaxation, and/or a romantic getaway.
 Inquire about accessibility to common areas and ask if there are specific times these areas are available for guests to enjoy.
 For B&B’s providing full breakfasts, you will find that they may be served at a specific times and you may be asked which seating you’d prefer.
 Some B&B’s have one set time or time frame that breakfast is served.
 Some properties serve breakfast family style with all guests seated together, while others have dining options.